rainydevzz/rainydevzz/README.md

 ### Hi there 👋

 #### Hiya!
 You can call me Rainy.
-I'm interested in backend development, Discord bots, AI, and much more.
+I'm interested in backend development, Discord bots, AI, Web Development, and much more.

 👯 I’m looking to collaborate on any sort of project in Python or JS/TS.\
 💬 Ask me about databases and some other backend things.\